If you are in a hurry and just want to find out what the best open back headphones are, then we recommend the Beyerdynamic DT 990 as the best one.

 Open back headphones also offer a better listening experience.
 This is great if you are in your home DJ studio reviewing the latest music.
 You’ll be able to more clearly hear the various components and get an accurate representation of what the music will sound like in your DJ sets.

 It’s also a great way to sit back and listen to the DJ mixes you have recorded.
 You’ll be able to hear your successes as well as your shortcomings especially when it comes to how you EQ your transitions.

 If you like to DJ at home but don’t have the music playing loudly you can enjoy your mix live through your headphones.
 Many people ask how loud are open back headphones and thankfully many of the options we cover can deliver impressive volume.
-This is another case where the better sound quality from open back headphones would enhance your time on the decks.
+They will never sound as loud as the best studio monitors or powered DJ speakers.
+What they do deliver is high-quality sound that is loud enough for you to still enjoy your time on the decks.

 The Headphone Market

 Before we get into the reviews it’s worth discussing the scope of the headphone market.
 Since professional open back headphones are used in production environments there is a large range of price points.
 You can get budget open back headphones all the way up to spending thousands upon thousands of dollars on high-end headphones.

 While price can often dictate quality you don’t need to take out a second mortgage to buy a pair of headphones.
 The headphones we have reviewed have been selected to be the best budget open back headphones you can buy without skimping on quality.
 It’s always worth investing in a quality pair of headphones as opposed to settling for cheap and inferior options.
 While the headphones we cover are considered budget they are not cheap.
 To be honest, when it comes to the best cheap open back headphones there are not many good choices out there.
 Luckily there is still a lot of good options within a reasonable price for aspiring DJs or music producers.